mozilla-ai/lumigator/README.md

 + Artifact management (S3 in the cloud, localstack locally )
 + A Postgres database to track platform-level tasks and dataset metadata

-You can build and install it locally using `docker-compose` or into a distributed environment using Kubernetes `Helm charts`.
+You can build and install Lumigator locally using `docker-compose` or into a distributed environment using Kubernetes `Helm charts`.
+For more on `docker-compose`, see the [local install documentation.](/.devcontainer/README.md)

 The application is built using Pants.
 For more on Pants, read the [Pants guide](PANTS_GUIDE.md).